This article is part of a larger series on Hiring.

 If Monster’s general job postings are not enough, it offers specialized services for niche recruiting.
 This is an additional service with custom pricing.

 Monster Talent Fusion Recruiting Services develops a recruiting strategy geared specifically toward your niche market, whether you need a rocket propulsion expert or a haute cuisine chef.
 You’ll get assigned a dedicated account manager who leads the team in developing a campaign that gets you known by the right candidates, and then screens applicants for the best fit for your job needs and company culture.

 Monster’s mobile app is highly rated and popular on both the Google Play and Apple App stores.
 However, it’s only for job seekers.
 For employers, Monster’s website is mobile optimized.

 In general, the app has been easy to use, allowing job seekers to upload resumes or build from scratch, set job preferences, and apply with swipes.
 Several four- and five-star users have said they’ve quickly found jobs through the app.
 However, many users complain that the swipe function forces them to either reject or apply for a job; they cannot save the job to review later.
 Others say it actually makes the process slower for them because they have to give each job more consideration before moving on.

 Job Seeker Tools

-To get the most success attracting good candidates, you need a service that is easy for job seekers, too.
+To get the most success in attracting good candidates, you need a service that is easy for job seekers too.
 Monster’s job seeker website lets you search for jobs by location, category, or both.
 Candidates can set up email alerts and upload resumes.
 Once a candidate applies, you can send them emails to reach out.